-We have been around the block or two online and have tried our hand in many platforms, hosting services, and domain providers, but when it came time to rebrand we were stuck.
-We pondered for months over this decision, but once we made it we never looked back!
-Squarespace is by far the easiest to use, cleanest interface and hands down the best decision we made for our blog.
+We have been around the block once or twice online and have tried our hand in many platforms, hosting services, and domain providers, but when it came time to rebrand we were stuck.
+We pondered for months over who or what we should choose, but once we finally made the decision we never looked back!
+Squarespace is by far the easiest platform to use, with the cleanest interface.
+Choosing them is hands down the best decision we’ve made for our business and blog.
 Here’s why…

 Modern Design (With Esc Key)

 Having an updated look was absolutely crucial to us when it came time for the switch.
-We previously have dealt with having our own custom coded website (DIY), large custom content management systems (in the corporate world), and Wordpress using various themes.
+We have previously dealt with having our own custom coded website (DIY), large custom content management systems (in the corporate world), and WordPress, using various themes.
 Squarespace offers the cleanest selection of themes.
-Sure there aren’t 100,000 options, but the 40+ they offer have extreme flexibility and can quickly become personalized.
-We spent hours combing through Wordpress templates only to be left disappointed.
-There are some great ones out there that offer great flexibility, but I have found them to be time intensive to set up and not always that user friendly (as they are built by many different people).
+Sure, there aren’t 100,000 options, but the 40+ they offer have extreme flexibility and can quickly become personalized.
+We spent hours combing through WordPress templates, only to be left disappointed.
+There are some awesome ones out there that offer great flexibility, but I have found them to be time intensive to set up and not always that user friendly (as they are built by many different people).

-Don’t like what theme you picked on Squarespace?
+Don’t like the theme you picked on Squarespace?
 Press the Esc key and you are flown directly into editing mode.
 Press save and your site is back in action.
-Also, you can even try it totally free for 14 days – any theme, even switch to a new one half way through!
+Also, you can even try it totally free for 14 days – any theme, and can even switch to a new one halfway through!